 High school students may earn “Early College Credit” by enrolling in regularly scheduled Southeast courses.
 These are courses taught by University faculty at one of the Southeast campuses or on the Web.
 Students receive university credit for completion of these courses, but typically do not receive high school credit.

-Early College Credit students pay 55 percent of the incidental fee for coursework attempted.
+Early College Credit students pay $85 per credit hour.
 Textbook rental fees also apply.

 The Southeast Dual Enrollment Scholarship, valued at $2,000, is offered to a high school student who has completed 18 or more hours of dual enrollment and/or AP credit prior to high school graduation and has earned a minimum cumulative grade point average of 3.50 in this coursework.
 This scholarship may not be combined with a Southeast Merit Scholarship.